carpentries/governance/code-of-conduct-transparency-reports/2023-08-01-coc-transparency-report.md

 ### Reports

-Between yyyy-mm-dd and yyyy-mm-dd, the Code of Conduct committee processed <number of reports, 'NO' when none> formal incident report.
+Between 2023-05-25 and yyyy-mm-dd, the Code of Conduct committee processed <number of reports, 'NO' when none> formal incident report.

 ### Potential Code of Conduct Breaches